 Culture-wise, BCG London is one of the chummiest offices in the firm, with the an office-specific Social Committee organizing bonding events ranging from an open bar at a local pub to a 2-day trip in Italy.
 So of course they are a top UK consulting company!
 The office also does its part in giving back to the community – employees are involved in a myriad of social initiatives in London ranging from public health to childhood education.
 BCG London is also intricately involved in the firm’s quest to make sure no human trafficking or modern day slavery is a part of its supply chains.

-Roland Berger has proven itself in this competitive environment since they opened shop in 1990.
-After Germany, the UK is the firm’s largest market for management consulting in Europe.
+Roland Berger has proven itself in this competitive environment since it opened shop in 1990.
+After Germany, the UK is the firm’s largest market for management consulting.